CS2103AUG2016-T16-C3/addressbook-level4/docs/UserGuide.md

 > * Can be used more than once. <br>
 > * Cannot be used if you close TaskNinja and reopen it; the temporary history of commands that you use will be cleared and there will be nothing for TaskNinja to undo. <br>
 > * The commands that you can undo are: add, edit, delete and alias
+> * All extension commands cannot be undone, by default.

 Example:
   * `undo`